-Policy 1.1.2 The City shall establish connection charges for various categories of water users based on an analysis of historical water demand for that type of user.
+Policy 1.1.2 Establish connection charges for various categories of water users based on an analysis of historical water demand for that type of user.

 Policy 1.1.3 Utility rates should be based upon full occupancy of the subject premises.